piotrmaslanka/satella/docs/coding/structures.rst

 It's a named tuple, but it has typed fields.
 You will get a TypeError if you try to assign something else there.

-.. autofunction:: satella.coding.typednamedtuple
+.. autofunction:: satella.coding.structures.typednamedtuple

 OmniHashableMixin
 -----------------

 If you need quick __hash__ and __eq__ operators from listed fields of the class.

-.. autoclass:: satella.coding.OmniHashableMixin
+.. autoclass:: satella.coding.structures.OmniHashableMixin
     :members:

-.. autofunction:: satella.coding.typednamedtuple

 Singleton
 ---------